stax76/KeyLauncher/README.md

 Search is performed in the following order:

-1. Search multiple keywords in name
+1. Search multiple space separated keywords in name
-2. Search multiple keywords in content
+2. Search multiple space separated keywords in content
 3. Search uppercase characters, ff does find FireFox
 4. Search at the start of the name
 5. Search in name